-This is the 39th (2021) edition of The Manual of The United Church of Canada, and comes into effect on March 1, 2021.
+This is the 42nd (2024) edition of The Manual of The United Church of Canada, and comes into effect on January 1, 2024.

-It incorporates the remit approved in 2020-2021.
-It also incorporates additional changes approved by the 43rd General Council at its annual meetings in 2019 and 2020 and by the Executive of the General Council in 2020.
-The change to the Basis of Union and bylaws in this edition are indicated by the year 2021 in parentheses in the right-hand margin at the end of the changed text.
+The changes to the bylaws in this edition are indicated by the year 2023 in parentheses in the right-hand margin at the end of the changed text.